olivercalder/rust-kernel/README.md

 # learn-rust
-Some toy programs to learn rust.
+A Rust kernel based on Phil Opperman's Blog OS, and some toy programs to learn rust.